The Benefits of Caregiving Can Be Emotional, Physical and Cognitive

 What Are the Gains?

 And there is more.
 Since the average caregiver is on his or her feet most of the day—bending, lifting, walking—there are physical benefits to caregiving.
 The daily caregiving activities of bathing, dressing and moving a loved one and manipulating heavy or cumbersome medical equipment can build strength and stamina.
-These activities, done on a consistent basis, help improve the caregiver’s physical health.
+Done consistently, these activities can improve the caregiver’s physical health.

-Juggling schedules, paying bills, keeping up with medication times and doses as well as talking to healthcare and insurance professionals can have cognitive benefits for the caregiver.
-These mental activities help sharpen the mind and improve memory.
+Juggling schedules, paying bills, keeping up with medication times and doses as well as talking to healthcare and insurance professionals are cognitive skills that can help sharpen the caregiver’s mind and improve memory.

 Accentuate the Positive

 It is not unusual for the strain of caregiving to cause simultaneous positive and negative effects.
-Reports indicate, however, that caregivers who dwell on the positive aspects of caregiving show lower levels of depression.³
+Numerous studies have found, however, that caregivers who dwell on the positive aspects of caregiving show lower levels of depression.

 Caregiving is far from easy.
 Pablo Casals, the famous cellist and composer, once said, “The capacity to care is the thing that gives life its deepest significance and meaning.”
-Certainly caregivers are doing plenty of caring.
-Whether they see it as a burden or a benefit is what determines how well they fare.
+Caregivers are doing plenty of caring.
+Whether they see it as a burden or a benefit can influence how well they fare.